Shepparton East Football Club

-The Shepparton East Football Club, now nicknamed the Eagles, is an Australian rules football club playing in the Kyabram District Football League.
+The Shepparton East Football Club, nicknamed the Eagles, is an Australian rules football club playing in the Kyabram District Football League.
 The club was formerly known as the Bombers.

 The club is based in the central Victorian city of Shepparton.

 Club history

 The Shepparton East Football Club was originally called the Settlement United Football Club and was formed in 1920 and was based at Shepparton East and originally played their games on the Central Recreation Oval.